hubverse-org/hubTemplate/model-metadata/README.md

 ### ensemble_of_hub_models

-A boolean value (`true` or `false`) that indicates whether a model is an ensemble specifically of other models submited to the FluSight forecasting hub.
+A boolean value (`true` or `false`) that indicates whether a model is an ensemble specifically of other models submitted to the forecasting hub.

 ## Optional